quangd42/usage-tracker/README.md

 ## Features

-- [x] A module with setuptools
 - [x] Logs all keypresses and outputs to a local database, save every 60 seconds.
-- [x] All keypresses should be logged in unigrams, diagrams and trigrams.
+- [x] All keypresses are logged into unigrams, diagrams, trigrams and skipgrams.
+      (Skipgrams in genkey's logic for now).
+- [x] View command to peak at the logged stats so far.
+- [x] Save command to output corpus json file in genkey format.

 ## TODO

-- [ ] Keypresses should also be processed into skipgrams based on genkey logic, using the 1gram list.
-  - [ ] Create table of log_1gram for each session
-  - [ ] At the end of each session, process log_1gram into skipgram and save into table skipgram.
-Table skipgram should have an aggregate entry?
-- [ ] Command to convert logged info to json file format that genkey understands
 - [ ] Connects with neovim and only collects keypresses in Normal mode
 - [ ] Auto starts on OS starts.